tensorflow/ngraph-bridge/README.md

 elapsed = time.time() - start
 print('Time elapsed: %f seconds' % elapsed)
 ```

-Observe that the output time runs faster than TensorFlow native (i.e., without nGraph).
+Observe that the output time runs faster than TensorFlow native.

 #### Add additional backends

-You can substitute the default CPU backend with a different backend such as `PLAIDML` or `INTELGPU`.
+You can substitute the default CPU backend with a different backend such as
+`PLAIDML` or `INTELGPU`.
 Use the following API:

     ngraph_bridge.set_backend('PLAIDML')

 To determine what backends are available on your system, use the following API:

     ngraph_bridge.list_backends()

 More detailed examples on how to use ngraph_bridge are located in the [examples] directory.

 ## Debugging

-During the build, often there are missing configuration steps for building TensorFlow.
-If you run into build issues, first ensure that you can build TensorFlow.
-For debugging run time issues, see the instructions provided in the [diagnostics] directory.
+During the build, often there are missing configuration steps for building
+TensorFlow.
+If you run into build issues, first ensure that you can build
+TensorFlow.
+For debugging run time issues, see the instructions provided
+in the [diagnostics] directory.

 ## Support